 Historians U.S. Cleveland and Lindsey Williams claim the family lived on the site of today’s county courthouse, and many people continue to support this theory.
 Then again, some of us don’t.
 Let’s examine the statements from Lindsey Williams’s blog:

 - “City Marshal John H. Bowman, 45, was dead — murdered by an assassin firing through the screened front window of Bowman’s home on Taylor Street where the Court House now stands.”

 - The site referred to by Williams is across the street from the Hector House, a two-story pool hall.
 The Hector House was built prior to 1887 and demolished in 1988.
-Would a family with six children live across the street from such an establishment?

 - Assuming Williams is correct, the house would have to be on the corner of Taylor and Olympia, next to George Brown’s two two-story boarding houses.
 Wouldn’t a law enforcement officer’s wife and kids be more comfortable living in a family community than across from a pool hall and next to boarding homes which, according to the 1900 Census report, were occupied primarily by unmarried working men?